Mad God (2021) | "Tool" the Movie

 TL;DR

-Mad God is an impressive spectacle in the art of stop-motion that such a labor-intensive animation style that it only still exists thanks to the most passionate creators who prefer it.
+Mad God is an impressive spectacle in the art of stop-motion that is such a labor-intensive animation style that it only still exists thanks to the most passionate creators who prefer it.
 For those who enjoy that style of animation or have a curiosity for the style, Mad God has a lot to offer in its technique, polish, and creature designs.
 However, its lack of plot makes it difficult to recommend to any average horror fan.
 It’s not for everyone.